xkeshav/test/README.md

 # Sample repo to reproduce the issue

+Added below 2 files which can be used to help the issue reprocution

+  - src/index.js
-Added 2 files; a test.js and README .md
+  - README .md

 1. Installed eslint extension(`dbaeumer.vscode-eslint`)